How to Add Line Breaks by Character Count: Format Text to Fixed Widths Instantly

 s mangoes papayas lychees starfruit

-Notice that "kiwis" is split across two lines.
-This is correct behavior for a hard character break.
-If you need word-aware wrapping, a different approach is required — but for data formatting, exact character breaks are the standard.
+Notice "kiwis" gets split across two lines.
+That's expected with a hard character break.
+If you need word-aware wrapping, you'll want a different approach, but for data formatting, exact character breaks are the norm.

-Base64-encoded content in email (MIME) must wrap at 76 characters.
-Paste your raw base64 string into the tool, set the count to 76, and get MIME-compliant output instantly.
+Base64-encoded content in email (MIME) has to wrap at 76 characters.
+Paste your raw base64 string into the tool, set the count to 76, and you get MIME-compliant output right away.

-No installation required.
-You don't need to install a text editor plugin, write a script, or learn regex.
-Open the page, paste, and go.
+No installation.
+You don't need a text editor plugin, a custom script, or regex knowledge.
+Open the page, paste, go.

-Accuracy every time.
-Manual character counting introduces human error.
-The tool counts precisely and never miscounts.
+No miscounts.
+Manual character counting means human error.
+The tool counts exactly right every time.

 Works on any device.
-The tool on wtools.com runs in your browser — desktop, tablet, or phone.
-No software dependencies.
+It runs in your browser — desktop, tablet, or phone.
+No software to install.

-Privacy-first processing.
-Your input stays in your browser.
-Nothing is logged, stored, or transmitted to a server.
+Your text stays private.
+Everything is processed locally.
+Nothing gets logged, stored, or sent to a server.

-Speed.
-Even large blocks of text are processed nearly instantly.
-There's no upload step, no queue, and no waiting.
+Fast.
+Even large blocks of text process nearly instantly.
+No uploading, no queues, no waiting around.

-- Preparing fixed-width data files for legacy systems that require exact record lengths.
+- Preparing fixed-width data files for legacy systems that demand exact record lengths.

 - Formatting hex dumps or binary data for documentation, debugging, or code comments.

-- Wrapping base64 strings to comply with MIME or PEM encoding standards (76 or 64 characters per line).
+- Wrapping base64 strings to meet MIME or PEM encoding standards (76 or 64 characters per line).

-- Creating text art or ASCII layouts where each row must be a specific width.
+- Creating text art or ASCII layouts where each row has to be a specific width.

-- Formatting SMS or notification content to preview how text looks within character constraints.
+- Formatting SMS or notification content to preview how text looks within character limits.

 - Structuring log output to a readable width before sharing in reports or tickets.